kabua/typesafe.xunit/README.md

 ## License

-This project is licensed under the Apache V2.0 License so that everyone can use it - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License so that everyone can use it - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments